croqaz/achaea.js/docs/State.md

 ## STATE.Misc

-This is a group of variables used by "core" and "extra" to keep track of different states.
+This is a group of internal variables used by "core" and "extra" to keep track of different states.
+These are not coming from the game.
 This is exactly what you should do in "STATE.Custom", but ideally you don't need to touch anything here.

 ## STATE.Custom